MHKiT-Software/MHKiT/docs/_sources/overview.rst.txt

 * Simulation pre-processing
 * Simulation post-processing

 The software was developed for both measurements and modeling datasets, which include measurement datasets collected in field and laboratory environments and datasets produced by numerical simulations such as WECSim.
 MHKiT is intended to supplement analysis using functions readily available within software languages (e.g MATLAB, Python) and public repositories (e.g. WAFO, Pecos) by providing functions that are needed by the MRE community and that are not otherwise available.
-Calculations in MHKiT adhere to the `International Electrotechnical Committee's (IEC) Technical Committee (TC) 114's <https://www.iec.ch/dyn/www/f?p=103:7:1500307576397::::FSP_ORG_ID,FSP_LANG_ID:1316,25>`_ technical specifications (TS) and recommendations, as well as follow best practices within the MRE and other fields.
+Calculations in MHKiT adhere to the `International Electrotechnical Committee's Technical Committee's, IEC TC 114 <https://www.iec.ch/dyn/www/f?p=103:7:1500307576397::::FSP_ORG_ID,FSP_LANG_ID:1316,25>`_ technical specifications (TS) and recommendations, as well as follow best practices within the MRE and other fields.

 `MHKiT-Python <https://github.com/MHKiT-Code-Hub/MHKiT-Python>`_ and `MHKiT-MATLAB <https://github.com/MHKiT-Code-Hub/MHKiT-MATLAB>`_ are organized into the following modules: